Tetsuya Shichi

 About Tetsuya Shichi

 Tetsuya Shichi is a scholar working on Materials Chemistry, Polymers and Plastics and Bioengineering, having authored 43 papers that have together received 1.4k indexed citations.
-Recurring topics across this work include Layered Double Hydroxides Synthesis and Applications (20 papers), Mesoporous Materials and Catalysis (13 papers) and Porphyrin and Phthalocyanine Chemistry (10 papers).
+Recurring topics across this work include Layered Double Hydroxides Synthesis and Applications (20 papers), Mesoporous Materials and Catalysis (13 papers), Porphyrin and Phthalocyanine Chemistry (10 papers), Photochromic and Fluorescence Chemistry (8 papers), Polydiacetylene-based materials and applications (8 papers), Synthesis and properties of polymers (7 papers), Polyoxometalates: Synthesis and Applications (5 papers) and TiO2 Photocatalysis and Solar Cells (4 papers).
 The work is most often cited by research in Materials Chemistry (1.0k citations), Physical and Theoretical Chemistry (157 citations) and Renewable Energy, Sustainability and the Environment (254 citations).
 Tetsuya Shichi has collaborated with scholars based in Japan, United States and Ireland.
 Frequent co-authors include Katsuhiko Takagi, Zhiwei Tong, Yasuhiko Sawaki, Ryo Sasai, Akira Fujishima, Tatsuto Yui, Hisanao Usami, Ken‐ichi Katsumata, Toshio Itoh and Guozhen Zhang.
-Their work appears in journals such as Journal of the American Chemical Society, Chemistry of Materials and The Journal of Physical Chemistry B.
+Their work appears in journals such as Chemistry Letters, Journal of the American Chemical Society, ACS Applied Materials & Interfaces, The Journal of Physical Chemistry B and Journal of Photochemistry and Photobiology A Chemistry.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.